RohanBasavaraju/ML-Projects/README.md

 # 1) Define Problem

 The key is to first identify a real-world problem that is challenging to solve without empirical evidence/data (e.g. classifying different types of plants/rocks, predicting urban housing markets, etc).
 This problem will ideally have a significant impact on your life, and you solving this problem with machine learning should be extremely helpful to this task.
-In turn, when you encounter this problem in the future, you should be able to provide a reliable and accurate solution.

 After the problem has been identified, the next step is to locate and store datasets of past instances of the problem at hand.
 A common and simple way of storing datasets is by using a CSV file.
 Next, you must find and install the software tools required to model your dataset via for making predictions.
 In my projects, I use the Python programming language and its Scikit-learn, SciPy, NumPy, Pandas, and Matplotlib libraries.
 Afterwards, create a code file in your IDE of choice (e.g. Atom), and place your project in a folder that includes the file and your dataset.
 In the code file, import the libraries and load the dataset that you will be using.